 - Sending data to a custom business application you have exposed to the internet as custom software, an Azure function, or an AWS endpoint.

-Webhooks are highly customizable and allow you to configure which HTTP method is used and specify HTTP headers that are used for authorization, routing, etc.
+Webhooks are highly customizable and allow you to configure which HTTP method is used and specify HTTP headers that are used for authorization, routing, and so on.

-To trigger a webhook as part of an automation playbook:
+Trigger a webhook as part of an automation playbook

 - Within any playbook, click Add Action.